-16. Animals taken into the beef, sheep, swine, and goat showmanship classes must be officially entered by the same exhibitor in the respective 4-H/FFA market or breeding animal show.
+- 15. Animals taken into the beef, sheep, swine, goat and dairy showmanship classes must be officially entered by the same exhibitor in the respective 4-H/FFA market or breeding animal show.
 Underweight and overweight animals are eligible for showmanship.
 In the showmanship classes, competition will be based solely on showmanship.
 All species are to be washed and brushed, carded or combed, but not fitted.
 Carded and trimmed breeding sheep are acceptable.
-Exhibitors who were previous grand champion showmen in any showmanship contest will be eligible to compete with their age division during their respective showmanship class.

-- 17. All exhibitors must show in showmanship and show in their respective species.
+Exhibitors who were previous grand champion showmen in any showmanship contest will be eligible to compete with their age division during their respective showmanship class. - 16.
+All exhibitors must show in showmanship and show in their respective species.
 Classes will be broken down into Junior (ages 9-12), Intermediate (ages 13-15), and Senior (ages 16-19).
 Novice exhibitors will be defined as anyone who is showing that species for the first time.
-Novice exhibitors will be broken into Junior Novice (ages 9-13), and Senior Novice (ages 14 19) divisions.
+Novice exhibitors will be broken into Junior Novice (ages 9-13), and Senior Novice (ages 14 -19) divisions.
 Winners in Novice divisions will compete in the final round for overall grand champion showman.
 Exceptions will be made in the breeding animal category exhibitors who are away at school may secure another current Shenandoah County 4-H/FFA exhibitor to show their breeding animal.
-Excused absences must be in writing, signed by the show manager, and approved by the Executive Committee. - 18.
-In the show manager's absence, the highest ranking associate show manager (as listed in the catalog) will assume his/her responsibilities. - 19.
-In matters involving legal responsibility, final responsibility for interpretation and the enforcement of these rules will rest with Virginia Cooperative Extension. - 20.
-Animals cannot be cross entered between 4-H/FFA market and 4-H/FFA breeding shows. - 21.
+Excused absences must be in writing, signed by the show manager, and approved by the Executive Committee. - 17.
+In the show manager's absence, the highest ranking associate show manager (as listed in the catalog) will assume his/her responsibilities. - 18.
+In matters involving legal responsibility, final responsibility for interpretation and the enforcement of these rules will rest with Virginia Cooperative Extension. - 19.
+Animals cannot be cross entered between 4-H/FFA market and 4-H/FFA breeding shows. - 20.
 If an exhibitor enters animals, and does not bring them to the fair, the Executive committee reserves the right to reassign that stall space as needed.
-Stall and tack space in the beef barns cannot be moved once the assignment date is set by the Executive Committee. - 22.
-All youth exhibiting beef, sheep, swine, goats and dairy must be YQCA (Youth Quality Care of Animals new program in 2018) certified before August 17, 2018.
-Contact the Extension Office for a list of workshops in the area. - 23.
-4-H/FFA exhibitors are expected to be the primary care provider for their animals, to include feeding, watering, maintaining the stall, grooming of their animal and other care for their project animal throughout the duration of the fair.
+Stall and tack space in the beef barns cannot be moved once the assignment date is set by the Executive Committee. - 21.
+All youth exhibiting beef, sheep, swine, goats and dairy must be YQCA (Youth Quality Care of Animals new program in 2018) certified before August 21, 2024.
+Contact the Extension Office for a list of workshops in the area.

+- 22. 4-H/FFA exhibitors are expected to be the primary care provider for their animals, to include feeding, watering, maintaining the stall, grooming of their animal and other care for their project animal throughout the duration of the fair.
 Assistance may only be provided by the parents, family members, a Shenandoah County 4-H club leader enrolled in Virginia 4-H, a Virginia Extension Agent or FFA instructor or another 4-H/FFA youth member for the Shenandoah County 4-H/FFA Livestock Show & Sale.
 One warning will be given in this case.
-Penalty for a second infraction may include, but is not limited to the following: - 1. removal of animal from premises immediately - 2. be excluded from all show and sale activities upon determination of an infraction - 3. return of premiums and proceeds from show and sale.
+Penalty for a second infraction may include, but is not limited to the following: - 1. removal of animal from premises immediately - 2. be excluded from all show and sale activities upon determination of an infraction - 3. return of premiums and proceeds from show and sale. - 23.
+In case of extenuating circumstances, such as a pandemic, the Livestock Show and Sale Executive Committee (five-member majority) may change some rules in order to comply with current restrictions that affect the program.